Types of Life Insurance Explained

 Life insurance companies allow you to choose the policy term, which usually ranges from 10 to 30 years.
 You are required to pay the premium – on a monthly, quarterly, or annual basis – for the entirety of the term.
 Failing to pay the premiums will result in your policy lapsing.

 Most term insurance is level term, meaning the premium amount is locked in at the start of the term and remains unchanged until the policy expires.
-However, there are other types of term life insurance like increasing and decreasing term life plans, annual renewable plans, and return of premium plans.
+However, there are other types of term policies like increasing and decreasing term life plans, annual renewable plans, and return of premium plans.

 In this plan, the death benefit amount is set to increase steadily throughout the term.
 Along with it, the premium payments also increase proportionately.
 If you are in a situation where your financial liabilities are likely to increase as you age, this plan might be a good choice for you.

-With decreasing term life insurance, the death benefit amount is set to decrease steadily throughout the term.
+With a decreasing term policy, the death benefit amount is set to decrease steadily throughout the term.
 Along with it, the premium payments also decrease proportionately.
-It is commonly referred to as mortgage life insurance, as most people buy it to cover their mortgage debt.
+It is also known as mortgage life insurance, as most people buy it to cover their mortgage debt.

 The plan is designed in such a way that the death benefit amount reduces in tandem with your mortgage debt.
 It is set to expire by the time you pay off your mortgage.